Eschatologue/CM_wiki/docs/character-creation/race/elf.md

 &ensp;&ensp;&ensp; You know one cantrip of your choice from the Wizard spell list.
 Intelligence is your spellcasting ability for it.

 :material-sword-cross:{ .lg .middle } **Elf Weapon Training**
-&ensp;&ensp;&ensp; You have proficiency with the longsword, shortsword, shortbow, and longbow.
+&ensp;&ensp;&ensp; You have Proficiency with the longsword, shortsword, shortbow, and longbow.

 :material-chat-plus:{ .lg .middle } **Expert Wordsmith**
 &ensp;&ensp;&ensp; You can add your Intelligence modifier to Charisma (Persuasion) and Charisma (Intimidation) check.